My Birth Story

 The sun was starting to come up and light was peaking through the windows.
 I remember telling them to open the curtains because I wanted to let it in.
 It was perfect timing.
 I was so tired by the time I got to the bed, so I really needed those little mini breaks and sunlight.
 I never had a point when I felt like the pain was too much and I couldn’t handle it, but when I laid down in the bed- exhaustion hit me.
 I thought to myself, its too late to do anything else… HOW am I going to do this?
 I was SO tired that the idea of how much work was ahead of me felt overwhelming.
 I drank some coconut water and ate some watermelon which I think helped give me a little pep!
 Devin just held me, whispering in my ear, as we waited for the next contraction.
 When one would come I would say, its time!
 And Devin and Whitney would help hold my legs while I pushed.
 Sherri and Amy, the nurse, continued to give me instructions as I pushed which helped me so much!
 I felt like I was still learning how to push and relax other muscles at the same time.
 It took so much concentration for me.
 I don’t know if this is more instinctual for other women, but I really had to listen to them and concentrate through each push.
 One of my most vidid memories of birth is hearing Amy’s voice, so strong and certain- “YES GIRL.
 KEEP GOING.
 YOU GOT IT.”
 She was so direct and encouraging.
 It really helped me to keep pushing.
 Once I started to progress a little more, they held a mirror so that Devin and I could see any progress.
 I wasn’t sure if I would want to look, but it really helped me to know if what I was doing was working.

 At this point, at was around 8:00.
 The room was filled with sunshine, and worship music was still playing.
 I remember the first time we saw even just a little of her little wrinkly head.
 Devin started crying and just held me tightly.
 Sherri also took out a small bottle of olive oil and pour it on my skin to help it stretch and to anoint the baby when it came out.
 This is when Sherri started really coaching me so that I wouldn’t tear.
 She would tell me to keep pushing or ease off.
 Once I started bleeding a little, I could not watch in the mirror anymore, so they turned it so that just Devin could see.
 Looking back, I don’t feel like the desire to push was as overwhelming as others describe it.
 I really had to work myself up for each push.
 People talk alot about the feeling of NOT being able to NOT push.
 There was only one time when I felt that, and it was as her head was coming out and Sherri was trying to tell me to slow down, but I really couldn’t.
-A few pushes later, Whitney said to me, “Look at your baby!”
-When I looked I saw her entire little head, and yelled with joy!
+That was really the most painful part, different from the rest of the birth- I think it may have been the ring of fire.
+Whitney said to me, “Look at your baby!”
+When I looked, I saw her entire little head, and yelled with joy!
 You can see that exact moment in the video.
 It was so awesome.
 Sherri told me to bring my hands down and feel for her.
-It is honestly such a blur but right after that.
+It was honestly such a blur but right after that.
 I felt her little shoulders come out and as they did I put my hands under her arms.
 One final short push, and I felt her come loose in my hands.
-Words cannot describe how glorious and beautiful that moment was.
+Words cannot describe how glorious and beautiful that moment was, being able to catch her as she was born.
+I have never felt so strong and in control.
 As I pulled her up to my chest, me and Devin both saw that she was a girl!
 I didn’t realize that no one else was able to see, and after just holding her for a few moments, I said to Devin in awe, “Its a baby girl, Devin!”
 When they heard, everyone in the room broke out into excitement!

 After a few moments of taking it all in with Devin, my eyes turned to the foot of my bed where Lauren and Shelby stood.
 I will never forget the starry look in their eyes.
 The wonder and knowing of all we had just experienced together.
 There are no other words other than, I felt seen.
 Time truly sat still for that moment while we just looked into each others eyes and cried.
 There was this holy weight in the air.